 Even on shorter hikes, that little morsel of energy can be what makes a short hike go from a good day to a bad one.

-I used to keep a pack of Harbro gummy bears in my pack because they are made with the good sugars, and on a 10+ mile day-hike they have been a great source of energy.
+I used to keep a pack of Harbro gummy bears in my pack because they are made with good sugars, and on a 10+ mile day-hike, they have been a great source of energy.